Skip to main content

 Evaluability Assessment

-A preliminary review of whether a programme is sufficiently mature and documented to be meaningfully evaluated.
+A preliminary review of whether a program is sufficiently mature and documented to be meaningfully evaluated.

 Definition

 An evaluability assessment is a preliminary exercise conducted before a full evaluation is commissioned.
-It examines whether a programme is sufficiently mature, documented, and clear in its design to be evaluated meaningfully.
-The assessment reviews: Are the programme's goals and theory of change clearly articulated?
+It examines whether a program is sufficiently mature, documented, and clear in its design to be evaluated meaningfully.
+The assessment reviews: Are the program's goals and theory of change clearly articulated?
 Do baseline data and comparison groups exist or can they be constructed?
-Is there sufficient programme documentation?
-Are key stakeholders aligned on the programme's logic?
-The output is a recommendation, green light for evaluation, or recommendations for strengthening the programme first.
+Is there sufficient program documentation?
+Are key stakeholders aligned on the program's logic?
+The output is a recommendation - green light for evaluation, or recommendations for strengthening the program first.

 Why It Matters